farmdawgnation/farmdawgnation/README.md

 🔨 I sometimes write Golang, PHP, and Python.
 In the past I've done JavaScript and Ruby, as well.

-🤝 Most of my open source work these days happens on @lift or @dispatch, but I have some msaller projects too
+🤝 Most of my open source work these days happens on @lift or @dispatch, but I have some smaller projects too